vmathm/Imago-English-v2/docs/frontend.md

 * Toggles the answer when the user clicks **“Mostrar Resposta”**.

 * Buttons **1, 2, and 3** send the chosen rating to `/flashcard/review_flashcard`.
+Note: The review logic follows the customized spaced repetition algorithm (see `docs/architecture.md`).

 * A rating of **1** moves the card to the end of the queue; otherwise it is removed.